JoshLmao/foresight/src/data/dota2/readme.md

-# DotA 2 Data: Useful Paths
+# DotA 2 Data: Useful Paths & Tools

 All paths start at the default install directory of Dota 2.